MianxinLiu/CryoAID/README.md

-# CryoAIMD
+# CryoAID
-The codes for CryoAIMD
+The codes for CryoAID

 ## Prerequisites
 - Linux or macOS